Pseudo-concave optimization of the first eigenvalue of elliptic operators with application to topology optimization by homogenization: Applications: optimal design by homogenization

 We divide Problem \eqref{p_relaxed} into three cases: when the density $\theta$ appears both in the denominator and numerator of the Rayleigh quotient, when the density $\theta$ only appears in the denominator (when $c_1=c_2$), and when the density $\theta$ only appears in the numerator (when $\rho_1=\rho_2$).
-All three cases are studied in the literature.
-We summarize properties and references in Table \ref{table}.
+All three cases are studied in the literature \cite{casado15,casado17,casado22,cox96,henrot06,matsue15}.